Bereavement Leave UK: Your Rights and What to Expect | NAFD Funeral Directory

 A dependant is broadly defined as:

-Critically, this right covers making arrangements — such as registering the death, contacting a funeral director, or organising care for other dependants — rather than providing an extended period of compassionate leave.
+Critically, this right covers making arrangements — such as registering the death, contacting a funeral director /find-a-funeral-director/, or organising care for other dependants — rather than providing an extended period of compassionate leave.
 The law does not specify how many days are reasonable; it simply says you cannot be dismissed or subjected to a detriment for taking this time.

 Importantly, this time off is unpaid unless your employer's contract or policy says otherwise.